rlf/uSkyBlock/README.md

 # uSkyBlock

-This is a continually updated and custom version of Talabrek's Ultimate SkyBlock plugin.

-We are on [Spigot](https://www.spigotmc.org/resources/uskyblock.2280/) and [Bukkit](http://dev.bukkit.org/bukkit-plugins/uskyblock/)
+## Find Us
+The main project is located at [rlf/uskyblock](https://github.com/rlf/uSkyBlock) and on [Spigot](https://www.spigotmc.org/resources/uskyblock.2280/)
 Currently [Open Issues](https://github.com/rlf/uSkyBlock/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20-label%3A%22T%20ready%20for%20test%22%20-label%3A%22T%20tested%20awaiting%20reporter%22)

+## Fork Notes

+This is a periodically updated and custom fork of [rlf's version](https://github.com/rlf/uSkyBlock) of Talabrek's Ultimate SkyBlock plugin.

+This version aims to develop GUI-based maps for island creation, selection, and teleportation.
+As is such, consider this particular fork to be development-only.
+We plan on submitting pull requests to the [official repository](https://github.com/rlf/uSkyBlock)  when we have finished testing.

+As is the nature of things, work on this repo is volunteer-only and for personal enjoyment.
+Do not use this in a production environment.

 # Installation

 This version depends on the following plugins:

-* Bukkit/Spigot 1.9-R0.1-SNAPSHOT
+* Bukkit/Spigot 1.13.1-R0.1-SNAPSHOT
-* Vault 1.5.x
+* Vault 1.6.x
-* WorldEdit 6.0.0-SNAPSHOT
+* WorldEdit 7.0.0-SNAPSHOT
-* WorldGuard 6.0.0-SNAPSHOT
+* WorldGuard 7.0.0-SNAPSHOT

 ## Releases
+Please see [rlf/uSkyblock](https://github.com/rlf/uSkyBlock) for the latest and greatest code.

 [![Build Status](https://api.travis-ci.org/rlf/uSkyBlock.svg)](https://travis-ci.org/rlf/uSkyBlock) [![Average time to resolve an issue](http://isitmaintained.com/badge/resolution/rlf/uSkyBlock.svg)](http://isitmaintained.com/project/rlf/uSkyBlock "Average time to resolve an issue") [![Percentage of issues still open](http://isitmaintained.com/badge/open/rlf/uSkyBlock.svg)](http://isitmaintained.com/project/rlf/uSkyBlock "Percentage of issues still open")

 https://github.com/rlf/uSkyBlock/releases